sipsmi/attiny85_cw_keyer/README.md

 Modified from:  https://github.com/dhakajack/jackyack

 Arduno ATTint85 chip gives you 4 x 100char memories, iambic a, b and ultic also provides a training programe.
+All this on a chip costing < £2!

                          ATtiny85